-Welcome to IEA Wind Member Country Activities for the European Commission and European Wind Energy Association for 2011
+Member Country Activities for the European Commission and European Wind Energy Association (EWEA)

-The 21st century sees the EU power sector moving away from fuel oil, coal, and nuclear while continuing to increase its total installed capacity with gas, wind, and PV to meet increasing demand.
+The EU’s power sector continues to move away from fuel oil, coal, nuclear, and gas while increasing its total installed generating capacity with wind and solar photovoltaics (PV).